We live in a world where we’re told thinking and worrying are the same.

 Let’s go back to Epictetus’s example.
 What if we realized that our friend or loved one could not be with us tomorrow?
 We can’t even say they’ll be with us for the next 30 seconds.
 Knowing that, how much love do you think will be in that kiss?
 How much more you’ll mean it when you say you’ll miss your friend?
 You might not always be more attentive and mindful of such things, but you’ll be more so than the person who thinks their loved ones will always be there.

 There’s something you’re not saying.

-Okay, so I know I kept saying that we should think of bad things, but a Stoic wouldn't actually say “bad” things.
-Rather, they'd say they were “undesirable” things.
-While it might not seem to make a difference, you have to keep in mind that just because things don't go our way, the Stoics would say that doesn't actually make it bad.
-Early Stoics – and perhaps modern theistic Stoics – thought that the gods would challenge a good person more, not as punishment, but because they wouldn't want us to go soft.
-Our ability to endure made us almost godlike, Seneca even saying we might we surpass them, as the gods don't have to endure any misfortune while mankind can overcome it.
+Okay, so I know I kept saying that we should think of bad things, but a Stoic wouldn’t say “bad” things.
+Rather, they’d say they were “undesirable” things.
+While it might not seem to make a difference, keep in mind that just because things don’t go our way, the Stoics would say that doesn’t make it bad.
+Early Stoics—and perhaps modern theistic Stoics—thought the gods would challenge a good person more, not as punishment, but because they wouldn’t want us to go soft.
+Our ability to endure made us almost godlike, Seneca even saying we might we surpass them, as the gods don’t have to endure any misfortune while mankind can overcome it.

 For some of us not so highly thinking of godliness, it’s still good to remind yourself that, once again, just because something doesn’t go our way, doesn’t make it bad.
 We can work with whatever befalls us.
 Remember the words of Marcus Aurelius: life is more like wrestling than dancing.
 Stepping into the ring with Life is the price we pay for being born.
 We can either cower and try to avoid everything “bad”—which never works—or learn to take our hits and grow stronger.
 We might not like it, but that doesn’t stop us from being the best human we can be.